israelh88/Capstone-Google_Advanced_Data_Analytics/README.md

 - [Recommendation and Next Steps](#recommendation-and-next-steps)

 ### Data Sources
-- A CSV file for the capstone project was provided by Google/Coursera in a Jupyter Notebook.
+- A CSV file was provided in a Jupyter Notebook for the capstone project by Google/Coursera.

 ### Tools
 - Jupyter Notebook for the entire project including Data Cleaning, Data Analysis, Modeling, and Visualization.